 If you have relied on Windows SteadyState for workstation protection and planned to upgrade to Windows 7, Windows 8 or Windows 10, you should look for a replacement.
 It is because Microsoft has decided not to release a version of SteadyState on the latest version of their operating system.
 This means any businesses that have relied on SteadyState, and who plan on upgrading to Windows 7 or latest versions like Windows 8 or Windows 10 will no longer be covered.
-Loyal SteadyState customers will now be forced to employ an equivalent solution that is Windows 7 compatible.
+Loyal SteadyState customers will now be forced to use an alternative that is compatible to Windows 7 and other latest versions.